a stack of Russian currency

 Most Russian verbs in the present tense can be used to talk about things that are going to happen in the future.
 You usually will do this when you are making plans or drawing up schedules.

-Most often, we use the present tense to talk about the future if we are using unidirectional verbs of motion such as ехать[YEkhat](go by vehicle) or идти[iTEE](go on foot) or else with prefixed verbs of motion such as улетать[ooliTAT](fly out) or уезжать[ooiZHAT](to leave).
+Most often, we use the present tense to talk about the future if we are using verbs of motion such as ехать[YEkhat](go by vehicle) or идти[iTEE](go on foot) or else with prefixed verbs of motion such as улетать[ooliTAT](fly out) or уезжать[ooiZHAT](to leave).

 present